Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Names should be meaningful
   - Instead of naming gender `q1`, name it `gender`
   - If a variable is a part of a scale, consider using an abbreviation of that scale plus the scale item number (`anx1`, `anx2`, `anx3`)
+    - Not only does this allow you to easily associate an item with a scale, but it also allows you to programatically select and manipulate scale items (for example, sum all items that start with "anx")
 - If you have used the question/scale before, consider keeping the variable name the same across projects.
 This can be very useful if you ever want to combine data across projects.
 - Be consistent with delimiters and capitalization.
 Options include:
   - Pascal case (ScaleSum)